Tracking Research:

 About the Research Database

-Currently, our research database includes over 300 academic articles and papers.
+Currently, our research database (updated in April 2026 with articles through 2025) includes over 500 academic articles and papers.
 These cover various issues like sexual violence and racial discrimination within different settings such as schools, hospitals, and the military.

 About the Courage Grants Database

-Additionally, we’ve funded 33 research projects on these topics through the Institutional Courage Research Grant, detailed in our grants database.
+Additionally, we’ve funded 44 research projects on these topics through the Institutional Courage Research Grant.
+The first 33 projects are included in our grants database and the more recently funded projects will be added soon.

 See below for more details on these projects, including their objectives, methods, and results.